 - 1. The applicant must hold a baccalaureate degree from an institution approved by a recognized accrediting agency. - 2.
 The applicant must be eligible to re-enter, in good standing, the last college or university attended. - 3.
-The applicant must provide evidence, by official transcript, of a cumulative grade point average of at least 2.50 for all undergraduate work, or a 3.00 GPA in at least six hours of graduate work from an accredited university or college. - 4.
+The applicant must provide evidence, by official transcript, of a cumulative grade point average of at least 2.50 for all undergraduate work, or a 3.0 GPA in at least six hours of graduate work from an accredited university or college. - 4.
 The applicant must submit three letters from persons familiar with the applicant's fitness for graduate studies. - 5.
+Submit a personal statement describing why you wish to obtain a graduate degree in Criminal Justice. - 6.
 The applicant must complete an application for admission.